kristofferandreasen/pretotyping-landingpage/README.md

 The project is a simple template built using HTML, CSS, SCSS and JavaScript.
 Gulp is used as a task manager.

+1. Run `npm install` to install all dependencies.
-1. Run `gulp dev` to start the development environment.
+2. Run `gulp dev` to start the development environment.
-2. To build the project run `gulp`.
+3. To build the project run `gulp`.

 You should now have a finished build.